Aliases for ADH1B Gene

 GeneCards Summary for ADH1B Gene

 ADH1B (Alcohol Dehydrogenase 1B (Class I), Beta Polypeptide) is a Protein Coding gene.
 Diseases associated with ADH1B include Alcohol Dependence and Fetal Alcohol Syndrome.
-Among its related pathways are Glucose metabolism and acetone degradation I (to methylglyoxal).
+Among its related pathways are Drug metabolism - cytochrome P450 and Cyclophosphamide Pathway, Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and alcohol dehydrogenase activity, zinc-dependent.
 An important paralog of this gene is ADH1C.

 UniProtKB/Swiss-Prot Summary for ADH1B Gene